Yanglu4/Mammals/README.md

+# Data Description
+The dataset(Weisberg,1985) *mammals* contains average brain and body weights for 62 species of land mammals.<br />
+<br />

 # Project Summary
-The dataset(Weisberg,1985) *mammals* contains average brain and body weights for 62 species of land mammals.<br />
 The purpose of this project is to investigate how potentially the average brain weight depends on average body weight for those species.
-<br />
 <br />
 # Source of Dataset
 Weisberg, S. (1985) *Applied Linear Regression.
 2nd edition.* Wiley, pp. 144–5.